The New Zealand Cycle Trail grading system aligns with the approach taken by both the Department of Conservation and Mountain Biking New Zealand.

 Intermediate trails can be more narrow and may include hill climbs and small river crossings.
 The trail surface is mostly firm, but may include muddy or loose sections.
 On–road trails have moderate traffic levels of up to 1,000 vehicles per day.
 Grade 3 trails are most suitable for regular cyclists with a good level of fitness and for children over the age of 12.
 Younger children should be accompanied by an adult.
 A mountain bike is recommended.

-Day Two of the West Coast Wilderness Trail is more challenging than the rest of the ride because of the incline from Kumara to Milltown.
+The section between Kumara and Milltown is more challenging than the rest of the ride because of the incline between these locations.
 The climb is easily managed by people with a reasonable level of fitness.
 Don't forget that a short walk is an alternative to riding and also offers a great chance to enjoy the views!

 Building the West Coast Wilderness Trail and keeping it clean and beautiful takes a lot, every little bit helps.
 Thank you for your support.
 See you on the trail!Donate now